KavinRajagopal/cnbc_testauhtoringtool/README.md

 **The onboarding script will:**
 - ✅ Validate your OpenAI API key with a real API call
 - ✅ Validate your GitHub token and check permissions
-- ✅ Verify repository access
+- ✅ Verify repository access (reads your target repo)
+- ✅ Clone and analyze your repository structure (shallow clone)
-- ✅ Auto-detect your test framework (pytest, jest, etc.)
+- ✅ Auto-detect your test framework (pytest, jest, playwright, etc.)
-- ✅ Analyze your repository structure
+- ✅ Check repository compatibility (language, framework, size)
-- ✅ Guide you through optional configuration
+- ✅ Guide you through optional configuration (optimization, coverage)
 - ✅ Generate `.env` file with all your settings
-- ✅ Track state for seamless re-configuration
+- ✅ Create `.tool_state.json` to track configuration and usage
+- ✅ Allow re-running to update existing configuration

 **Choose your setup method:**
 - **Option 1: Guided Setup** (Recommended) - 3-5 minutes
-  - Step-by-step with validation and auto-detection
+  - Step-by-step with real-time validation and auto-detection
+  - Retry logic for credential errors
+  - Configuration summary with edit capability
 - **Option 2: Manual Setup** - 1-2 minutes
   - For experienced users who prefer editing `.env` directly
+  - Shows examples and references

-See [ONBOARDING_GUIDE.md](ONBOARDING_GUIDE.md) for detailed walkthrough.
+**See [ONBOARDING_GUIDE.md](ONBOARDING_GUIDE.md) for detailed walkthrough with screenshots.**

 ### 3. Start the Service